Faculty Spotlight | Margaret Weber

-Dr. Margaret Weber, dean of the Graduate School of Education and Psychology (GSEP) and professor of Education, brings to Pepperdine a distinguished background in research, teaching, and administration.
+Dr. Margaret Weber, former Dean of the Graduate School of Education and Psychology (GSEP) and Emeritus Faculty of Education, brings to Pepperdine a distinguished background in research, teaching, and administration.

 Since joining GSEP in 2001, Weber has focused on faculty development and program innovation in order to create a community of learning and environment of achievement.
 "GSEP holds a unique leadership position in higher education through our unwavering commitments to academic excellence, the student experience, and community partnerships," said Weber.
 "We strive to educate the whole person, in both intellect and spirit."